 - Custom Git Status and Git Pull commands to work with all of your repositories

-- How to enable SSH key access to a GitHub repository
+- Add SSH key access to a GitHub repository

 - How to switch between GitHub accounts on your workstation